-The Superintendent shall not fail to prepare an annual progress report to the public that includes the following items:
+The Superintendent shall annually present a State of the Schools address that includes the following items:

-- 1. Student performance data indicating student progress toward accomplishing the Board's Ends policies; - 2.
-Information about District strategies, programs and operations intended to accomplish the Board's Ends policies: - 3.
-Revenues, expenditures and costs of major programs and elements of District operation.
+- Student performance data indicating student progress toward accomplishing the Board Vision, Strategic Imperatives, Pledge of Achievement, and other support strategies. - Information about school district strategies, programs and operations intended to accomplish the Board Vision, Strategic Imperatives, Pledge of Achievement, and other support strategies. - 3.
+Revenues, expenditures and costs of major programs and elements of district operation.